algosup/2023-2024-project-2-x86-retrogaming-team-8/Documents/Specifications/Functional specifications.md

 - **1. Project Scope:**
 We've been tasked by ALGOSUP to undertake a project that must be completed within a tight two-month deadline.
 The primary goal of this project is to recreate the classic game Pac-Man while paying meticulous attention to replicating its visual representation just as it appeared on its original release date, which was May 22, 1980.
 - **2. Objective:**
-Reproduce the game pacman in assembly programming language, Keeping it old visual graphisme, that is in the year it was published 1980.
+Reproduce the game pacman in assembly programming language, Keeping it old visual graphics, that is in the year it was published 1980.

 - Replicate classic Pac-Man in x86 processor.
 - Enhance randomness and scores system.